yashodhank/skraper/README.md

 If that happens, please let me know via an issue or some message.

 # Cli tool
+Cli tool allows to:
+- download media with flag `--media-only` from some sources (not all, unfortunately).
+- scrape posts meta information

 Requirements:
 - Java: 1.8 +
 - Maven (optional)